twitter/communitynotes/content/_index.md

 aliases: ["/learn-more", "/intro"]
 ---

-{{< figure class="hero" src="./images/hero.png">}}
+{{< figure class="hero" src="./images/community-notes-hero.png">}}

-## Birdwatch is a collaborative way to add helpful context to Tweets and keep people better informed
+## Community Notes is a collaborative way to add helpful context to Tweets and keep people better informed

-Birdwatch is a pilot program that aims to create a better-informed world.
+Community Notes is a pilot program that aims to create a better-informed world.
 It empowers people on Twitter to collaboratively add helpful notes to Tweets that might be misleading.

 <br/>